ucnl/ucnl.github.io/documentation/EN/RedPhone/RedPhone_DX_Specification_en.md

 ## DESCRIPTION

 Diver's underwater wireless telephone communication unit **RedPhone-DX** provides voice messaging between divers and/or from a diver to a surface station.
 The device supports standard frequency bands and is compatible with most similar systems.
 The built-in pinger function of the navigation system **RWLT** allows the user to determine the geographic position of the diver after he completes voice transmission.
-[RedButton](https://docs.unavlab.com/documentation/EN/Accessories/RedButton_Specification_en.html) that does not contain corrodable elements is used as a Push-To-Talk button.
+[RedButton](https://docs.unavlab.com/documentation/EN/Accessories/RedButton_Specification_en.html) that does not contain corrodable elements can be used as a Push-To-Talk button.

 <div style="page-break-after: always;"></div>